Japan's first 35mm SLR system.

 - Asahiflex I - a copy of the Praktiflex, a 1939 design made in the German Democratic Republic, but with the original M37 screw mount, mechanical focal plane shutter with non-standard progression of speeds from 1/20th to 1/500th of a second, and a quick-return mirror mechanism.
 When the shutter release button was pressed, the mirror was raised and held in the raised position, and after releasing the shutter button, it returned to its original position, reopening the viewfinder;

 - Asahiflex IA - a model with standardized shutter speeds;

 - Asahiflex IIB - the world's first camera with an instant-return mirror mechanism, which no longer required the release of the shutter button;

 - Asahiflex IIA - a model with an extended shutter speed range up to 1/2th of a second.

-All Asahiflex cameras used the original M37 screw mount.
-A small line of Takumar lenses was produced, consisting of compact standard and moderate telephoto prime lenses, as well as 500mm super telephoto lens.
-All lenses are equipped with preset diaphragm, with the exception of 50/3.5 (1952) and 500mm, which have manual diaphragm.
+Asahi-Kogaku produced a small line of TAKUMAR lenses, consisting of compact standard and telephoto primes, as well as a 500/5 super telephoto lens.
+Most of them were equipped with preset diaphragms, with the exception of the 50/3.5 (1952) and the 500/5, which had manual diaphragms.